agufaui/agufaui/packages/guide/config.md

 1. You can find **[component name]** under "Usage" section of each component page.
 2. **[component type name]** is user defined.
 3. You should provide at least a type called **default** for each component.
-4. **default** type will be applied when no `atype` property is specified for that component.
+4. **default** type will be applied when no `t` property is specified for that component.
 5. You can specify `useType: ${type_name}` in each component type declaration to use that type as base to merge.
 AgufaUI will look for that type in current theme component scope, then in baseTheme component scope if you are using custom theme.
 6. If you are using custom theme as baseTheme, you can specify `useType: base:${type_name}` to use base type directly.
 7. Configuration values will only apply if property is undefined, aka user didn't specify that property (attribute) in html tag.
 8. There is no need to configure **boolean** type properties, because javascript will default boolean type properties to **false**.
-9. `atype` property is not configurable.
+9. `t` property is not configurable.
 For properties that are not configurable, you'll see "Not configurable" in comment for that property in type definition of component.
 10. You can split Theme to smaller files then import and combine them.
 For example, abutton.ts, aalert.ts, etc..
 For Typescript, you'll need to `import { TComponent } from '@agufaui/config'`, then do a Type Assertion `theme: { abutton: AButtonConfig as TComponent }`

 Here's an example, suppose you are using AgufaUI provided theme as baseTheme: